 Won’t settle no matter what

-These aren’t signs of a bad dog.
-They’re signs of a dog whose instincts have nowhere to go.
-And they’re the exact symptoms that most “interactive dog toys” fail to address, because most toys in this category are designed for cognitive distraction, not drive fulfillment.
+These are not signs of a bad dog.
+They are signs of a dog whose instincts have nowhere to go — the exact symptoms that most “interactive dog toys” fail to address, because most toys in this category are designed for cognitive distraction, not drive fulfillment.

 The difference matters.
 Distraction keeps a dog occupied the same way scrolling your phone keeps you occupied.
 It passes time.
-It doesn’t satisfy anything neurologically deep.
+It does not satisfy anything neurologically deep.
 For a large dog with real prey drive, distraction lasts about 20 minutes before the underlying drive reasserts itself on your furniture.

 Why Most Interactive Dog Toys Don’t Work for Large Dogs